achingachris/convert-html-to-nextjs/README.md

 Before working on the rest of the deliverables, you will need to create a migration for the `reviews` table.

-- A `Review` belongs to a `Product`, and a `Review` also belongs to an `User`.
+- A `Review` belongs to a `Product`, and a `Review` also belongs to a `User`.
 In your migration, create any columns your `reviews` table will need to establish these relationships.
 - The `reviews` table should also have:
   - A `star_rating` column that stores an integer.
   - A `comment` column that stores a string.